 Do the datasets contain images that may be disturbing for viewers?

-No, but links in the dataset can lead to images that are disturbing or discomforting depending on the filter or search method employed
+No, but links in the datasets can lead to images that are disturbing or discomforting depending on the filter or search method employed.

 Any dataset containing images is not released by LAION, it must have been reconstructed with the provided tools by other people.
 We do not host and also do not provide links on our website to access such datasets.
 Please refer only to links we provide for official released data.